Venafi/pgpdump/README.md

 To know how to use pgpdump, type `pgpdump -h`.

 Some examples are stored in the `data` directory.
 Also, you can visualize your pubring and secring.

+## Secret Key Export

+This fork of pgpdump has been extended to support exporting of unencrypted secret keys as SSH2 keys.

+Exporting is done by running `pgpdump -e`:
+	% gpg --export-secret-key | pgpdump -e

+This will write any secret keys or subkeys to the current working directory with a name of `secret-key.x` where x is the key number.

 ## Home page